CyVerse-learning-materials/chipseq_tutorial/index.rst

       - Link/Download
     * - CyVerse account
       - You will need a CyVerse account to complete this exercise
       - |CyVerse User Portal|
-    * - Atmosphere access
-      - You must have access to Atmosphere
-      - |CyVerse User Portal|
     * - Cyberduck
       - Standalone software for upload/download to Data Store